 01 of 06

 Yarn or Crochet Thread: Use yarn or thread in the same size and weight as the main part of your project.
 For this edging design, it's best to use a color that contrasts yet coordinates with the main body of the project, so the instructions assume that you’ll be changing colors.
 “Color A / Main Color” refers to the color used for the main part of the project.
 “Color B/ Edging Color” refers to the color you’ll be using to crochet the edging.
 Of course, you could opt to use the same color as... your project if you so desire.

-Crochet Hook: Use the same exact crochet hook you... used to crochet the main part of the project.
-The exception to this would be in case you decide to ignore the advice given above, to use yarn or thread in the same size and weight as the main part of the project.
+Crochet Hook: Use the same exact crochet hook you used to crochet the main part of the project.
+The exception to this would be in case you decide to ignore the advice given above to use yarn or thread in the same size and weight as the main part of the project.
 In that case, you may need to change hooks to make the disparity between yarns a little less problematic.
 Advanced crocheters should be able to adapt as needed.

 Tapestry Needle for weaving in ends

 Before you begin there are just a few things you should know ...

 You are adding this crochet edging on to an existing project.
 When you do so, you have the option to join in one or both loops of the final row / round of that project.
 In most cases, people join with both loops.
 However, if you have a very openwork stitch pattern, such as V-stitch, you may find that you like to work through just the back loop only.
 You can work this edging either way, just be sure... to be consistent after you've made your choice.

 Crochet Abbreviations In This Pattern